hw-liang/Multilevel-Object-Closure-Detection-By-Superpixels/README.txt

 General info:
 -------------

-This code computes multiple closure hypotheses in an image as described in :
+This is the code for the CSC2523 course project, by Han and Hanwen, winter 2018 at University of Toronto.
+We intend to use the work of “Optimal Contour Closure by Superpixel Grouping", Alex Levinshtein, Cristian Sminchisescu, Sven Dickinson.
+ECCV 2010” as the starting point to design an recursive algorithm to detect all possible objects and their closures for an image.

+The recursive part of code still has bugs, which might be fixed in the future.
+The tree structure was also not completed yet.

+We offer sincere thanks for Professor Sven Dickinson and Alex Levinshtein for their guidance and help in this project!

-"Optimal Contour Closure by Superpixel Grouping", Alex Levinshtein, Cristian Sminchisescu, Sven Dickinson.
-ECCV 2010.
+The code was based on most from the original code from “Optimal Contour Closure by Superpixel Grouping", Alex Levinshtein, Cristian Sminchisescu, Sven Dickinson.
+ECCV 2010”.
+We added some changes and the recursive object-closure detection part.

 When using this code please reference the above paper.